|

 This post contains affiliate links.
 Please see my full disclosure policy for more details.

-How much does it cost to build a built-in entertainment center?
+How much does it cost to build a wall entertainment center?

-Initially, we went the route of reaching out to a professional contractor to get a bid on a custom media built-in.
+Initially, we did reach out to a professional contractor to get a bid on this custom media built-in.
 I was expecting it to be on the expensive side, but my jaw dropped at the $5,500 price tag.
+And thanks to inflation, that price is easily doubled today.

 This was the initial direction we wanted to go in for our entertainment center design.
 And I’m actually really glad we waited to go through with it.